oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-01-mndtr-26-prohibited-document-category-name.md

 It SHALL be tested that the document category is not equal to the (case insensitive) name (without the prefix `csaf_`) or value of any other profile than "CSAF Base".
-Any occurrences of dash, hyphen, minus, underscore, and white space characters are removed from the values on both sides before the case insensitive match.
+Any occurrences of dash, hyphen, minus, underscore, white space and invisible characters are removed from the values on both sides before the case insensitive match.

 > The characters listed above are independent of their graphical variants.
 > In general, all corresponding unicode characters are part of the group.